marcosantos98/concat/readme.md

 - t: value on the top of the stack
 - ut: value under the top
 - sp: stack pointer
+- bst: value on the top of the back stack

 | Syntax | Job | Stack manipulation | Consume n |
 | --- | --- | --- | --- |